jwells52/creating-ai-enabled-systems/Module 5/README.md

 For steps define below please refer to the path of this folder as `/path/to/working/directory/output`

 ### How to run
-1. Run the following command `docker pull <image>` to pull image containing assignment code
+1. Run the following command `docker pull jwells51/creating-ai-enabled-systems:assignment4` to pull image containing assignment code
-2. Run the following command `docker run -it -v /path/to/working/directory/output:/output/`
+2. Run the following command `docker run -it -v /path/to/working/directory/output:/output/ jwells51/creating-ai-enabled-systems:assignment4`

 ### Results
 You can find results of assignment code in the folder` /path/to/working/directory/output`

 The following files that will exist in there after runnning
+- cars-preprocessed.csv - CSV file containing preprocessed data
 - manufacturer_name_hists.png - Plots of histograms before and after binning for the `manufacturer_name` column
 - manufacturer_name_levels_binned.txt - Text file containing the levels of the `manufacturer_name` column that were binned to a new level labeled 'other'
 - model_name_hists.png - Plots of histograms before and after for the `model_name` column